slur96/Jentis-Project/README.md

     ![Alt text](<Images/all component running .png>)

-    Also Using the command `minikube service nodeapp-service`, we should access our application through a LoadBalancer by populating our service IP of our application.
+    Also Using the command `minikube service nodeapp-service`, we should access our application through a LoadBalancer by populating our service URL of our application.
 This will allows us to access our application from outside of the cluster.

     ![Alt text](<Images/minikube service nodeapp-service.png>)